Azure/ResourceModules/modules/Microsoft.Authorization/policyExemptions/readme.md

 ## Module Usage Guidance

 In general, most of the resources under the `Microsoft.Authorization` namespace allows deploying resources at multiple scopes (management groups, subscriptions, resource groups).
-The `deploy.bicep` root module is simply an orchestrator module that targets sub-modules for different scopes as seen in the parameter usage section.
+The `main.bicep` root module is simply an orchestrator module that targets sub-modules for different scopes as seen in the parameter usage section.
 All sub-modules for this namespace have folders that represent the target scope.
-For example, if the orchestrator module in the [root](deploy.bicep) needs to target 'subscription' level scopes.
-It will look at the relative path ['/subscription/deploy.bicep'](./subscription/deploy.bicep) and use this sub-module for the actual deployment, while still passing the same parameters from the root module.
+For example, if the orchestrator module in the [root](main.bicep) needs to target 'subscription' level scopes.
+It will look at the relative path ['/subscription/main.bicep'](./subscription/main.bicep) and use this sub-module for the actual deployment, while still passing the same parameters from the root module.

 The above method is useful when you want to use a single point to interact with the module but rely on parameter combinations to achieve the target scope.
 But what if you want to incorporate this module in other modules with lower scopes?
 This would force you to deploy the module in scope `managementGroup` regardless and further require you to provide its ID with it.
 If you do not set the scope to management group, this would be the error that you can expect to face: